Photographs of Cheadle in the 1920s

 The newly built Drill Hall on Brook Road

-The final refurbishment of the Electra picture house on the south side of High Street
+The final refurbishment of the Electra picture house on the north side of High Street

 Co-owner James Burns outside the Electra cinema on the North side of High Street